articles - biographie

 portraits to social and political commentary.
 His works conjure terms

-like "painterly," "gestural," and "mark-making," words that are likely
+like "painterly," "gestural," and "mark-making,"

 to be unfamiliar to many net.artists.
 Clauss has successfully